ntop/fosdem21-content/_index.md

   <h2>We are with the Community</h2>
   <p>
     We believe in the community as the driving force of our activitie.
 We want to improve ourselves and we aspire to enhance your experience with ntop opensource software.
 One of our main objectives is to listen to our community and work with our developers and users alike to provide high quality functionalities to our software.
-To say in touch with the community and the developers, you can <a rel="noreferrer noopener" aria-label="join public ntop discussions" href="https://www.ntop.org/support/faq/howto-join-public-ntop-discussions/" target="_blank">join public ntop discussions</a>.
+To say in touch with the community and the developers, you can <a rel="noreferrer noopener" aria-label="join public ntop discussions" href="https://www.ntop.org/support/faq/howto-join-public-ntop-discussions/" target="_blank">join public ntop discussions</a> or the <a href="https://chat.fosdem.org/#/room/#_index-stand:fosdem.org">FOSDEM21 chatroom</a>.
   </p>

   <h2>ntop and Non-Profit</h2>